-LFEV-Y4-2016 shall develop a VSCADA (Vehicle Supervisory Control and Data Acquisition) system suite of applications and computer hardware that will provide comprehensive control and monitoring of the subsystems in the LFEV.
+LFEV-Y5-2017 shall develop a VSCADA (Vehicle Supervisory Control and Data Acquisition) system suite of application and system software that will provide comprehensive control and monitoring of the subsystems in the LFEV.

-The VSCADA system is both hardware and software.
+The VSCADA system runs on the GLV/SCADA internal computer and other devices.
 Hardware supporting VSCADA shall be present on the car as required (dashboard, VCI, AMS support, etc...) as well as off car (pit station, charger, monitoring and demo display, etc...)
 The VSCADA software shall run on this distributed hardware and perform all required functions.
 The delivered VSCADA software shall be fully documented with source code, design, and end-user documentation per GPR001.

 Maintainability of the VSCADA is critical.
-This aspect shall be reviewed in D012.
+This aspect shall be reviewed in D012 and must be demonstrated in acceptance testing.

-Since there is no actual car in 2016, the VSCADA system shall be integrated with the Dynamometer in a way that mimics, as accurately as possible, the operations of an actual car.
+The VSCADA system shall be integrated with the Dynamometer in a way that mimics, as accurately as possible, the operations of an actual car.
 The developed VSCADA should be useable on the car without recompiling.